wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

     }
     ```

-    Obviously this implementation requires a mappingSource, we chose to store that in ghost object by using
+    Obviously this implementation requires a mappingSource, so we chose to store that in the ghost object by using the
 mapperDidFinishMapping: mappingOperation:didSetValue:forKeyPath:usingMapping: methods of RKMapperOperationDelegate

     ```objective-c